rzane/kubekick/README.md

 ## Contributing

 1. Fork it
 2. Create your feature branch (git checkout -b my-new-feature)
 3. Commit your changes (git commit -am 'Add some feature')
 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request

 ## Tribute

 Kubekick is pretty much a blatant ripoff of [kubernetes-deploy](https://github.com/Shopify/kubernetes-deploy).
 If you find yourself needing a more fully featured tool, you should use it.

-I build Kubekick because:
+I built Kubekick because:

-1. I thought it would be nice to have pre-compiled binaries (coming soon).
+1. I thought it would be nice to have pre-compiled binaries.
 2. I wanted to use Crystal.
 3. I felt that `kubernetes-deploy` was doing more than I needed.